e-n-f/wchar-clarification-request/README.md

 It is difficult and error-prone to write correct C programs for handling non-ASCII text.

-The C99 standard attempted to provide a complete set of the necessary types, conversions, and utility functions for two text representations: multibyte characters as sequences of `char` bytes, and wide characters as single `wchar_t` words.
+The C99 standard attempted to provide a complete set of the necessary types, conversions, and utility functions for two text representations: multibyte characters as sequences of `char` bytes, and wide characters as single `wchar_t` code points.
 However,

 * `wchar_t` is popularly regarded as unportable and insufficent, because some platforms prematurely defined it to be only 16 bits wide.
 * The stream orientation concept for I/O makes it impossible to use wide character I/O in accordance with the spec in the presence of libraries that do I/O on the same streams.